-- Content marketing costs 62% less than outbound marketing & generates 3x as many leads
+- Content marketing costs 62% less than outbound marketing and generates 3x as many leads.

-- Content marketing has lower up-front costs & deeper long-term benefits than paid search
+- Content marketing has lower up-front costs and deeper long-term benefits than paid search.

-- Small businesses with blogs get 126% more lead growth than those without
+- Small businesses with blogs generate 126% more leads than those without blogs.

 - How to Build a High-Performance Content Marketing Strategy

 - How to Get Started with AI-Powered Content Marketing